STORM and MUSIC tools

 The new guideline, rainfall templates, and associated maps are available here

-Please note, after June 30, 2024 Melbourne Water will not accept models developed using the 2018 templates or guidance.
+Please note, Melbourne Water no longer accepts new models developed using the 2018 templates or guidance.

-Clearwater and Stormwater Victoria will hosting an information session covering the new guideline and changes.
+Clearwater and Stormwater Victoria hosted an information session covering the new guideline and changes, you can find the recording on the clearwater website MUSIC Modelling Guideline 2024 - Webinar 1 May 2024.

 MUSIC Auditor